ESA-APEx/apex_documentation/propagation/hosting.md

 to [interoperability guidelines](../interoperability/algohosting.md).
 These guidelines ensure algorithms are constructed to be published in the APEx catalogue, promoting their availability as reusable, on-demand processes aligned with FAIR data principles.
 Through these guidelines APEx is able to link onboarded algorithms to their execution tools and provide clear integration instructions.
-Projects can request <u>**additional support from APEx to guide them**</u> through this process and to select the appropriate algorithm hosting platform.
+Projects can request additional support from APEx to guide them through this process and to select the appropriate algorithm hosting platform.

 ### Integration into ESA's Network of Resources (NoR)

-The service supports projects in making their algorithms APEx compatible for <u>**integration in ESA’s Network of Resources**</u>.
+The service supports projects in making their algorithms APEx compatible for integration in ESA’s Network of Resources.
 This enhances visibility within the EO community and offers developers opportunities to generate additional revenue streams.

 ## Condiserations and Project Responsiblities